 739 KAR 2:040.
 Survivor benefits for death of a firefighter.

-RELATES TO: KRS Chapter 95A, 136.392
+RELATES TO: KRS 61.315, Chapter 95A, 136.392

-STATUTORY AUTHORITY: KRS 61.315(3)
+STATUTORY AUTHORITY: KRS 61.315

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 61.315 authorizes the payment of survivor benefits of $50,000 to the survivor of a paid or volunteer firefighter who is killed in the line of duty after July 1, 1991.
-This administrative regulation establishes the procedures and criteria which shall be utilized to determine the eligibility of the firefighter's survivor benefits.
-This administrative regulation applies to both paid and volunteer firefighters.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 61.315(3) authorizes the payment of survivor benefits of $80,000 to the survivor of a paid or volunteer firefighter who is killed in the line of duty after July 1, 2002.
+This administrative regulation establishes the procedures and criteria that shall be utilized to determine the eligibility of the paid or volunteer firefighter's survivor benefits.

 (2) "Commission" means commission as defined by KRS 95A.210(1).

-(5) "Firefighter" means firefighter as defined in KRS 61.315(1).
+(4) "Firefighter" means firefighter as defined by KRS 61.315(1).

 (b) Fire drills or other related training;